The Magical Snæfellsnes Peninsula in West-Iceland - Part IV- Mt. Kirkjufell & Grundarfjörður and much more

 At Christmas time the convenience store would turn into a lovely toy store.
 There is just something so friendly and appealing about such old toys, don't you agree?
 This exhibition is one of its kind here in Iceland.

 By the exhibition, you will find a children's play area where they can even play with the toys of olden times, animal jaws, horns, and leg bones.

-Also don't miss visiting Bæringsstofa, which is a photo gallery where you can sit down and watch a slide-show on the life in Grundarfjörður through the ages.
+Also don't miss visiting Bæringsstofa, which is a photo gallery where you can sit down and watch a slide show about life in Grundarfjörður through the ages.
 These photos belong to the photographic gallery of Bæring Cecilsson (1923-2002) who donated his gallery to Grundarfjörður.

-I am very grateful to the Information centre, as once when I desperately needed an auto mechanic, the girl at the Information Centre phoned several mechanics and found one for me in Stykkishólmur, the capital of the Snæfellsnes peninsula.
-Such personal help is always greatly appreciated, especially when one is travelling.
+I am very grateful to the Information centre, as once when I desperately needed an auto mechanic, the girl at the Information Centre phoned several mechanics and found one for me in Stykkishólmur, the largest town on the Snæfellsnes peninsula.
+Such personal help is always greatly appreciated, especially when one is travelling :)